International Agreement Worker Visa

 There is no way to ensure a successful application, but you can maximise your chances by working with a qualified and experienced immigration lawyer.

-An immigration specialist will give you the knowledge required to submit the strongest possible application.
+An immigration specialist will give you the knowledge to submit the strongest possible application.

 Can you extend the International Agreement Worker Visa?

-The International Agreement Worker Visa can be extended for a maximum period of 24 months at one time, or the time period stated on your Certificate of Sponsorship plus 28 days (whichever is shorter).
+The International Agreement Worker Visa can be extended for a maximum period of 24 months at one time or the period stated on your Certificate of Sponsorship plus 28 days (whichever is shorter).

-This may be extended for 24 months at a time for a total of five years if you are a private servant in a diplomatic household.
+If you are a private servant in a diplomatic household, this may be extended for 24 months at a time for a total of five years.

 A contractual service supplier or independent professional may stay for up to six months in a 12-month period unless the following instances apply: